We can throw our waste in bottomless bins…

 These articles are highly misleading.
 Plastic is never better in the garbage!! ever!!
 There is a better solution, no plastics, until all plastics are 100% recyclable.
-And to clarify, it is worth recycling the plastics you use; sort the plastics you can and only dispose those that you must.
+And to clarify, it is worth your time to recycle the plastics (and other disposables) you use; sort the plastics you can and only dispose those that you must.
 See Fruit for Thought: Simple tips to Reduce Plastic Waste.

 During my journey to remove palm oil, nonessential chemicals, excessive plastics, and disposables from my life, I discovered a movement known as ZeroWaste.

 It is exactly what it sounds like.
 Living ZeroWaste is a principle of understanding the inherent value of everything we use to reform our ideology about disposal.
 In living ZeroWaste, we can embrace simplicity ultimately decreasing consumption and eliminating waste from our vocabulary.

 Waste is only an idea.
 Anything can be waste, and anything can be a resource.
 A shift in mentality is necessary to lift society out of this “use and trash” mentality.
 Our trash is only a symptom, of a much greater issue.
 Addressing only the symptoms of societies consumption will never change the the root of the problem.
 To effectively shift this mentality changes must be made on three frontiers: consumer habits, business ethics, and big policy reform.